liamc1994/docs/docs/general-Contact-details.md

 excerpt: "The best ways to contact us!"
 ---

+## What is the best way to contact SHOUTca.st?

+The best way is to submit a (suppor ticket)[https://my.shoutca.st/submitticket.php].
+This allows us to view your account details to help you out as fast as possible.
+Once sent it will be queued up for our suppor team to answer.

 ## Do you have a contact number?

 We don't, sadly!
 We used to but unfortunately we had to retire it due to abuse of the service.